embj-org/ej/guides/src/03-Dispatcher.md

 ### Job Cancellation and Timeouts

-You can also use the `dispatch-run` command to build and run your application like we've done before.
+We can also use the `dispatch-run` command to build and run our application like we've done before.

 The process is very similar to the `dispatch-build` command but it will also run the application on the board and wait for it to finish.